githubEdit

 The CCNA is an intermediate-to-advanced certification specialized in network administration of Cisco equipment.
 With some experience on the job and/or through taking the CCNP you qualify for network engineering job roles.
 Cisco is the dominant vendor in the networking space but by no means the only player.
 But there is enough networking theory and Unix/Linux in the CCNA curriculum that make it a good choice/investment even if you end up working for other vendors like Juniper, HPE, or Dell.
 Though if you know beforehand you’ll be working with Juniper gear, do JNCIA-Junos.

-Having said that, some of the job roles for CCNA holders you might encounter in job postings include: Infrastructure Engineer, Network Analyst, Network Engineer, Junior Network Engineer, IT Specialist, Network Technician, and Network/Systems Administrator.
+Having said that, some of the job roles for CCNA holders you might encounter in job postings include: Infrastructure Engineer, Network Analyst, Network Engineer, Junior Network Engineer, IT Specialist, Network Technician, Network Administrator, and Systems Administrator.

 The 200-301 CCNA exam is the one exam required to earn the Cisco Certified Network Associate certification.
 This exam tests a candidate’s knowledge and skills related to network fundamentals, network access, IP connectivity, IP services, security fundamentals, and automation and programmability.